raphCode/master-thesis-muzero/approach.typ

 Also, the !nets might fail to generalize beyond the unrolled horizon, simply because they were never trained that far.
-This brings us back to the first scenario, if the tree search continues further beyond the end of the game than was anticipated during training.
+This brings us back to the first scenario, if the tree search continues further beyond the end of the !g than was anticipated during training.

 In this thesis, I chose the third option because it allows !tss to be modeled accurately during the search without extra computational cost.
-I implemented it by adding a scalar output to the !dnet, which is trained to predict whether the game ends at the next !s.
+I implemented it by adding a scalar output to the !dnet, which is trained to predict whether the !g ends at the next !s.
-Adding the output to the !dnet is favorable over the !pnet, since no additional game !ss have to be added during training.
+Adding the output to the !dnet is favorable over the !pnet, since no additional !g !ss have to be added during training.
-Moreover, if we consider the idea of using the !pnet to classify whether a certain game !s is terminal, we have to use a !latrep to encode the !s.
+Moreover, if we consider the idea of using the !pnet to classify whether a certain !g !s is terminal, we have to use a !latrep to encode the !s.
 However, a !ts has neither an !obs nor a meaningful !v or !p, so it makes little sense to associate it with a !latrep#footnote[albeit that would be possible].